 12. If this is a subaward, what do I choose for sponsor/agency?

 If UNI is a subawardee (collaborator) on a grant submission from another institution or organization, you will put that institution as the Sponsor/Agency.
 When asked below for the Prime/Lead Organization, you will put the sponsor/agency that is the ultimate source of funding.
-For instance, if you are a subawardee on a National Science Foundation proposal that is being submitted by Iowa State, you will put Iowa State as the Sponsor/Agency and National Science Foundation as the prime/lead organization.
+For instance, if you are a subawardee on a National Science Foundation proposal that is being submitted by Iowa State University, you will put Iowa State University as the Sponsor/Agency and National Science Foundation as the prime/lead organization.

 13. What if I can’t find my funding opportunity/program title in the search function?

 If you cannot find your funding opportunity listed, please search and select “Unknown” from the dropdown menu.
-You may also contact RSP for assistance.

 14. What if I don’t know what the project function is?